toaq/dictionary/format.md

 * `examples` – array of objects:
   - `toaq`
   - `english`
-* `distributive` - a string of boolean values referring to the distributivity of each argument place; "0" means non-distributive/collective, "1" means distributive
+* `distributive` - an array of boolean values referring to the distributivity of each argument place; `false` means non-distributive/collective, `true` means distributive
 * `keywords` - a list of English words that one might search for when trying to find the headword; synonyms of the gloss or of the main words found in the sentential definition

 `tools/normalize.js` is for normalizing the dictionary file.